 If the vehicle is to be left outside without anti-freeze, drain the cooling system by opening the drain valves located under the radiator and on the engine block.
 Refill before operating the vehicle.
-See "Changing engine coolant" in the "Do-it-yourself" section of this manual.
+See "Changing engine coolant" in the "Maintenance and do-it-yourself" section of this manual.